Dee, Peter, and Vrai check-in on the Winter 2019 season!

 DEE: Yeah, I had to cap that ’cause, yeah, she’s delightful.
 And the relationship between three of them is fun, so…

-PETER: they have the moment at the end where she said she likes something about him, but she wouldn’t admit what it was, and I was like, “Oh it’s this character development.
-Is the plot moving forward?”
-But I, we’ll see if that sticks.
+PETER: —they have the moment at the end where she said she likes something about him, but she wouldn’t admit what it was, and I was like, “Oh is this character development Is the plot moving forward?”
+But we’ll see if that sticks.

-DEE: Yeah, I’d like to see the two of them bond a little bit more, like the volleyball bit with Chika and Shirogane was so good because it was goofy but it also… kind has This has this nice ending of the two of them having this bonding moment.
-You know where they worked together towards this common goal.
+DEE: Yeah, I’d like to see the two of them bond a little bit more.
+Like, the volleyball bit with Chika and Shirogane was so good because it was goofy but it also… kind has this nice ending of the two of them having this bonding moment, you know, where they worked together towards this common goal.
 So I’d like to see some more of that with Kaguya and Chika as well.

-‘Cause I feel like the show is—I think this tends to happen with comedies, even once they have sharp edges—you kind of almost have to soften over time, or otherwise it just gets, it just feels mean
+‘Cause I feel like the show is—I think this tends to happen with comedies, even ones that have sharp edges—you kind of almost have to soften over time, or otherwise it just feels mean.

-DEE: And I think we’re setting that with Kaguya-sama in ways that I enjoy, so I hope that it kinda continues to go that way while still having that kind of social critique bite to it that I’m enjoying quite a bit.
+DEE: And I think we’re setting that with Kaguya-sama in ways that I enjoy, so I hope that it continues to go that way while still having that social critique bite to it that I’m enjoying quite a bit.

 DEE: I binged all at once and so I think the more annoying bits of it kind of floated out of my head.

 DEE: Yeah, Hatakeyama’s a hell of a director.
-It turns out he can do comedy, turns out he can do whatever the hell he wants, and I would love to see him do an original work at some point because he adapts the hell out of stuff so—he for the folks at home who are like, who the fuck is Hatakeyama…
+It turns out he can do comedy.
+Turns out he can do whatever the hell he wants.
+I would love to see him do an original work at some point, because he adapts the hell out of stuff, so…

-I’m sorry, I told myself I wasn’t gonna drop an F bomb in this podcast, but here we are, Hatakeyama directed Showa Genroku Rakugo Shinju was probably the one folks listening to this would be most familiar with… He’s also done—he did Sankarea, which he elevated what was really not very good source material into a surprisingly good lil’ anime
+He, for the folks at home who are like, “Who the fuck is Hatakeyama?”—I’m sorry, I told myself I wasn’t gonna drop an F bomb in this podcast, but here we are—Hatakeyama directed Showa Genroku Rakugo Shinju, is probably the one folks listening to this would be most familiar with.
+He’s also done—he did Sankarea, which he elevated what was really not very good source material into a surprisingly good li’l anime.

 DEE: And he did Grancrest War which, I maintain that the direction was quite good, the story just wasn’t… That’s not his fault.

-So this is a good pairing of solid material with a director who is making it very energetic and exciting to watch, and it’s… Yeah, it’s really well done visually ’cause I think this is a show that could be very boring, but the camera’s very active and there’s some nice little touches of like surrealism and it’s delightful.
+So this is a good pairing of solid material with a director who is making it very energetic and exciting to watch, and it’s… Yeah, it’s really well-done visually, ’cause I think this is a show that could be very boring, but the camera’s very active and there’s some nice little touches of surrealism, and it’s delightful.

 DEE: Okay.
 We do need to keep going, but the next couple none of us are watching.
 So this is easy, Dimension High School and Bermuda Triangle: Colorful Pastrale.
-And that ends the harmless fun category and gets us up into the… “It’s a complicated” category, which I’m glad we added that one.
+And that ends the Harmless Fun category and gets us up into the “It’s Complicated” category, which I’m glad we added that one.

 PETER: [crosstalk] Yeah, that’s this one’s gonna be really hard to discuss, especially when you’re talking about the merits.